Universal Algorithm for Online Trading Based on the Method of Calibration: Competing with stationary trading strategies from RKHS

 At the beginning of each step $i$ {\it Trader} is given an object ${\bf x}_i\in X$ which was called a side information at step $i$.
 Without loss of generality suppose that $X=[0,1]$.

-We call the sequence $C_i$ {\it a trading strategy}.
-In case $C_i>0$ {\it Trader} playing for a rise, in case $C_i<0$ {\it Trader} playing for a fall, {\it Trader} passes the step if $C_i=0$.
-We suppose that {\it Trader} can borrow money for buying $C_i$ shares and can incur debt.
+We call any sequence $\tilde M_i$, $i=1,2,\dots$, of random variables {\it a randomized trading strategy}.
+In case $\tilde M_i>0$ {\it Trader} playing for a rise, in case $\tilde M_i<0$ {\it Trader} playing for a fall, {\it Trader} passes the step if $C_i=0$.

+We suppose that {\it Trader} buys $C_i$ shares (if $C_i>0$) or sells $C_i$ shares (if $C_i\le 0$) at the beginning of any round $i$ and sells or buys them at the end this round correspondingly.
+Thus, {\it Trader} receives the gain or suffers the loss in the amount of $C_i (S_i-S_{i-1})$ money units.

+We suppose also that {\it Trader} can borrow money for buying shares and can incur debt.